MimyAlone/TPRegressionLineaire/README.md

 # TPRegressionLineaire
-Contain all of mine practical work of linear regression
+Contain some of mine practical work of linear regression